liuchengxu/space-vim/README.md

 `LayerStatus` | Check the status of layers `LayerUpdate` | Update the structure of *layers* directory

-When the structure of *layers* directory is changed, you have to run `:LayerUpdate` to update `info.vim`, where caches the essential information of *layers*.

 ### Tips

 For the sake of a better user experience, some extra settings should be done.